benbaptist/minecraft-wrapper/stable-plugins/regions/README.md

 - Break players
 - Place players
 - Access players
-- banned players
+- Banned players
 - The region definition (the two corners that define it, dimension, and whether it is protected).

 ### Abilities / region properties ###
 - The Owner can administer any of the player lists, even if he only has region.player permission.
 - Break players can break/mine things inside the region.
-    - place players can place blocks and items inside the region.
+- Place players can place blocks and items inside the region.
 - Access players can perform actions in the region.
 For instance:
     - Use buckets to place water/lava.
-        - operate switches, levers, doors, chests, furnaces, etc.
+    - Operate switches, levers, doors, chests, furnaces, etc.
     - Use items such as flint/steel, bows, even eat!
 - Banned players cannot enter your region.
 Once they step into your region, they are teleported some distance back along their original path.
 If they persist, they will be stuck at your border (although they can still walk away).